“Get A Leg Up” Award

 Juror & Award Information: Jen Allen & Sandra Graf

-Jen Allen is a studio potter living WV and teaching at WVU as well as workshops nationally.
+Jen Allen is a studio potter living in West Virginia and teaching at WVU as well as workshops nationally.
 She is dedicated to supporting the next generation of artists and building the clay community.

 The Kris Bliss Grant Memorial Award: Follow Your Bliss – $500